MicrosoftDocs/OfficeDocs-O365SecComp-pr.ja-JP/SecurityCompliance/eop/switch-to-eop-from-google-postini-the-barracuda-spam-and-virus-firewall-or-cisco.md

 ---
-title: Google Postini、Barracuda Spam & Virus Firewall、または Cisco IronPort から EOP に切り替える ms.author: krowley
+title: Switch to EOP from Google Postini, the Barracuda Spam and Virus Firewall, or Cisco IronPort ms.author: krowley
 author: kccross
 manager: laurawi